graciemcguire/working-with-typescript/README.md

 ## Learning Goals

-- Successfully setting up local environment to run TypeScript
+- Successfully set up a local environment to run TypeScript
-- Understanding the ts.config file
+- Configure and understand the tsconfig.json file
-- Compiling with `tsc`
+- Practice compiling with `tsc`

 ## Introduction